vaddi/basic/README.md

 Read the content from the `tpl` Folder and combines them into a basic HTML Page.

-#### Extension Classes ####
+### Extensions Classes ###

-You can extend your own classes by place them into the Folder `inc/class/extensions/`.
-There are also some other Helper Classes which will be used by the Application.
+You can extend the Application by your own classes.
+Just place them into the Folder `inc/class/extensions/`.
+There are also some other Helper Classes which will be used by the Application (so dont remove them until you're shure they wont be used anywhere!).

 All Classes under the extensions Folder will be automaticly instanciated by the `Base.php` Class by the PHP `spl_autoload_register` function in the Head of the Page.